No. 5 Squadron RAF: Sentinel R1 (2004–2021)

-Between 2009 and 2011, No. V (AC) Squadron also briefly operated four Hawker Beechcraft Shadow R.1, based on the Beechcraft King Air 350.
-The first Shadow R.1 (ZZ416) was delivered to the squadron in May 2009.
+Between 2009 and 2011, No. 5 Squadron also briefly operated four Hawker Beechcraft Shadow R1, an intelligence gathering aircraft based on the Beechcraft King Air 350.
+The first Shadow R1 was delivered to the squadron in May 2009.
 These were transferred over to the newly reformed No. 14 Squadron in October 2011.

 On 25 January 2013, a Sentinel R1 deployed to Dakar-Ouakam Air Base, Senegal, to assist with France's Operation Serval in Mali.
 Over the course of a four-month long detachment, Sentinels flew a total of 697 hours across 66 sorties.
 On 18 May 2014, the squadron deployed a Sentinel to Kotoka International Airport, Ghana, in order to assist with searching for 223 schoolgirls who had been kidnapped by Boko Haram in Nigeria.
 In September 2014, the squadron temporarily relocated to RAF Cranwell along with No. 14 Squadron due to the resurfacing of RAF Waddington's runway which took over a year to complete.
-No. 5 (AC) Squadron sent a single Sentinel R.1 to Exercise Red Flag 15–1 at Nellis AFB, Nevada, between 26 January and 13 February 2015.
-On 26 March 2015, No. 5 (AC) Squadron deployed two Sentinel R1s to RAF Akrotiri, Cyprus, in support of Operation Shader.
+The squadron sent a single Sentinel R1 to Exercise Red Flag 15–1 at Nellis AFB, Nevada, between 26 January and 13 February 2015.
+On 26 March 2015, two Sentinel R1 were deployed to RAF Akrotiri, Cyprus, in support of Operation Shader, the British military intervention in Iraq and Syria.

-In July 2017, Sentinel R.1 ZJ693 was withdrawn from use, with the remaining four Sentinels being given an out of service date (OSD) of 2021.
-In February 2020, the OSD was confirmed by the Ministry of Defence as March 2021.
-On 25 February 2021, ZJ694 carried out No. V (AC) Squadron's last Sentinel R.1 operational sortie.
+In July 2017, one Sentinel R1 was withdrawn from use, whilst the remaining four continued operating until their out-of-service date of March 2021.
+On 25 February 2021, ZJ694 carried out No. 5 Squadron's last Sentinel operational sortie.
 Across the Sentinel's 14 years of service, the squadron flew 32,000 hours across 4,870 sorties.
-The squadron was subsequently disbanded on 31 March 2021.
+The squadron was subsequently disbanded on 31 March 2021, with the Sentinel's role being provided other aircraft, such as the Poseidon MRA1 and Protector RG1.